 The Applicant states that work was timely begun and has continued to be diligently prosecuted at the Premises.
 The Applicant therefore asserts that both the Special Permit and area variances remain in full force and effect at this time, based upon the above-cited Sections of the Zoning Ordinance.
-Nevertheless, the Applicant has requested that this Zoning Board approve a one year continuation of the Special Permit and area variances that were recently upheld by the dismissal of the ZBA Proceeding and the Second Proceeding.
-In the alternative, the Applicant has requested the reinstatement and/or issuance of the Special Use Permit and area variances previously granted, based upon there being no materially changed circumstances since the Prior Approvals were granted.
+Nevertheless, the Applicant has requested that this Zoning Board approve a one year continuation of the Special Permit and area variances.